by Michelle Hespe

 The company collaborates closely with vloggers and bloggers to communicate with customers, sharing news of new products, upcoming events and activities in-store.
 There’s also an online chat platform for customers to talk to employees about products and their needs, and one of the things that customers love the most is that the products are quickly delivered to their door.
 That’s a huge time-saver for people leading busy lives, and also a blessing for those who might not be as mobile as they once were.

 “Pollmann’s professional approach of treating each social media platform differently helps it to retain its relevance, connecting the store with people of all ages and demographics,” said one judge on the gia expert jury.

 Pollmann sinds 1890 is a true survivor.
 Not many people know that the original store was bombed in World War II, and it had to be completely created again from the ground up.
 That didn’t stop Nick’s great grandfather, and it’s obvious that the current Pollmanns are just as resilient.
 They embrace change and challenges as opportunities, and this puts them in good stead to not simply survive in the modern retail landscape, but to thrive.

 To learn more about Pollmann sinds 1890, visit www.servies.nl.

-For additional information about the International Home + Housewares Show and to pre-register for the 2019 Show, taking place in Chicago on March 2-5, 2019, please visit www.housewares.org.
+Visit our website for more information about the International Home + Housewares Show and to pre-register for the 2019 Show, taking place in Chicago on March 2-5, 2019.